 Did you think the GDPR was the end of the privacy debate?
 Think again.
 As Europe gears-up to shape the 2019-2024 policy agenda, the policy discussion on data protection and privacy has never been so vibrant.
 Come learn how data-based innovation is reshaping Europe’s industrial sectors and empowering citizens.

-The expert debate will be hosted by MEP Daniel Dalton (ECR) and will take place on May 16th, from 08.30 to 10.00h, at the European Parliament.
+The expert debate was hosted by MEPs Franc Bogovic (EPP), Ana Gomes (S&D), Emilian Pavel (S&D) and Catherine Stihler (S&D) and took place on May 16th, from 08.30 to 10.00h, at the European Parliament.

 Data revolutions.
 Consumers are taking-up more and more data-based services, a wealth of industrial sectors is being empowered and transformed by data-analytics and global competition to achieve data-based leadership is taking up.